richard-to/richard-to.github.io/programming/_posts/2017-09-15-formatting-mounting-persistent-disks-on-gce-with-ansible.md

 I was working on using Ansible to format and mount persistent disks on Google Compute Engine (GCE).
 The question I had was how to determine if the disk needed to be formatted and mounted.

 In this case, the solution turned out to be simple, since there are sym-links to `/dev/sdbX` in `/dev/disk/by-id/`.
 The latter folder contains the "disk-name" assigned to the disk when it's attached to the GCE instance.
-The only caveat is that "google-" is prefixed to the name.
+The only caveat is that `google-` is prefixed to the name.

 With that knowledge, the same steps provided in the Google Cloud Platform (GCP) documentation can be used: [https://cloud.google.com/compute/docs/disks/add-persistent-disk](https://cloud.google.com/compute/docs/disks/add-persistent-disk).
 The only change is replacing the paths.